VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

   time series occupy disk space until the next merge operation, which can never occur when deleting too old data.
   [Forced merge](#forced-merge) may be used for freeing up disk space occupied by old data.

-It is better using `-retentionPeriod` command-line flag for efficient pruning of old data.
+It's better to use the `-retentionPeriod` command-line flag for efficient pruning of old data.

 ## Forced merge